kees1948/UniFLEX/Software/Kernel-builds/Actual/README.md

 [2025-05-10]

 Added a simple yet effective mechanism for shared memory (between processes) to th kernel code.
 I added the  'ummap' call for this.
+Created a 'tar' image of the source tree.